maxnd/mxMarkEdit/README.md

 ## Formatting

 Some Markdown markers are hidden, as the text that follows them or is contained within them is properly formatted.
+This behavior may be changed in the options of the app.
 These markers are:

 * headers (beginning with `#`, `##`, `###`, `####`, `#####` and `######`);
 * italics (`*` or `_`), bold (`**` or `__`) and bold italics (`***` or `___`);